laluz742/node-red-contrib-nspanel-lui/README.md

 ## Requirements

-The NSPanels to be used with these package must be flashed with an alternative firmware (Tasmota and custom NextIon HMI).
+The NSPanels to be used with this package must be flashed with an alternative firmware (Tasmota and custom NextIon HMI).
 For further details see [NsPanel Lovelace UI Docs](https://docs.nspanel.pky.eu/).

 This package requires at least Node-RED version 3.0.0.